gipyeong-lee/gipyeong-lee.github.io/_posts/2020-12-13-Retrive-vs-Exchange.md

 ---
-title: what's different between `retrive` and `exchange` in Webflux?
+title: what's different between `retrieve` and `exchange` in Webflux?
 tags: [spring boot, webflux]
-style: fill
+style: border
 color: light
 description: If you using webflux stack on your api server or else. you should read this post.
 ---